zsomborh/ba_da2/Assignment_1/codes/README.md

-These codes are for regression analysis between the number COVID-19 infected and deceased people.
+These codes are for regression analysis between the number of COVID-19 infected and deceased people.

 covid_getdata.R - downloads the raw data from World Development Indicators maintained by World Bank and COVID related data from Johns Hopkins University and saves it to data/raw folder.

 covid_clean.R - loads the raw data and clean it: creates a tidy table where each observation is a country.

 covid_analysis.R - loads the clean data and executes a linear regressions with visual inspections and quantitative analysis.

+Assignment_pdf.Rmd - Creates PDF with analysis

+Assignment_html.Rmd - Creates HTML code with analysis